 What Is Manufacturing Overhead?

-Manufacturing overhead is part of a company’s manufacturing operations, specifically, the costs incurred outside of those related to the cost of direct materials and labor.
-This is why manufacturing overhead is also called an indirect cost.
+Manufacturing overhead is the sum of all the manufacturing costs except direct labor or direct materials costs.
+This is why manufacturing overhead is considered an indirect cost.

 What Is Included in Manufacturing Overhead?